-The Work-Study Verification Form & JobX will verify how much a student has been allocated; however, this figure may change during the course of the year.
+The Financial Aid package & JobX will verify how much a student has been allocated; however, this figure may change during the course of the year.
 Students are responsible for notifying their employer of any changes in their work-study allocation.
 Employers can see any updates within JobX but should also advise students to keep them informed of any changes in their allocation, as the hiring department is responsible for any earnings that exceed the student's work-study allocation.